 Reading Lists provide access to required and recommended readings, both in digital and physical formats to students.
-Students can access their reading lists via Canvas or UTS Online.
+Students can access their reading lists via Canvas.

 As a member of the UTS teaching community, UTS Library Reading Lists allow you to create, manage and access your reading lists in one place and structure each list to suit your subject delivery.

 Reading Lists enable you to:

 - Create dynamic lists gathered from the Library collection, Internet, and multimedia resources.

 - Easily manage and update resources for your subjects each session.

 - Enable students to ‘like’ resources and create personal collections.

 - Extract analytics on student engagement with the subject materials such as full-text access views.

 - Make requests for items to be digitised and cleared for copyright.

 - Log into Canvas and add Reading List in your subject site navigation.